NimaBoscarino/tech-ethics-notes/lesson-plan.md

 - Is there a particular topic that resonated with you?
 - Is there a topic that we didn't discuss which you feel is important?
+- Do we shape technology, or does technology shape us?

+- mitigation - what can we do about this?
+  - resources for ethical AI movements

 Extra links (misc):